grislyeye/grislyeye.com/content/blog/natural-laws-of-mothership/natural-laws-of-mothership.md

 ### Appalling logic

->...it was a perfectly, perfectly reasonable, it seemed to me, that that some organism should incubate within the warmth of another being.
+>...it was a perfectly, perfectly reasonable, it seemed to me, that... that some organism should incubate within the warmth of another being.

 - John Hurt speaking in *[The Beast Within: The Making of Alien](https://www.youtube.com/watch?v=F4G1Jg1oJt8)*, 2023